-I wish I could insert a “scratch and sniff” here . . one fragrant whiff, and you would swoon!
+I wish I could insert a “scratch and sniff” here . . one fragrant whiff of her sweetness, and you would swoon!

 In summertime, the purple double-lipped flowers of anise hyssop are glorious.
-As one of the plants in the mint family, she has the characteristic square stem with opposite leaves.
+As one of the herbs in the mint family, she has the characteristic square stem with opposite leaves.

 In my family, we love to pick a leaf for visitors to taste and wait for their exclamation of surprise that an herb can be so delicious!
 As the name suggests, anise hyssop’s leaves are aromatic, with the sweet flavor of anise.

 To be clear, this is neither star anise (Illicium verum) of the Schisandra family, nor hyssop (Hyssopus officinalis) of the mint family.

 Anise hyssop (Agastache foeniculum) is a beloved ornamental pollinator plant and a medicinal mint in her own right.
 The root of the species name, foeniculum, means fennel.
 Although botanically unrelated, fennel also has a taste similar to anise.

 Table of contents

 Anise hyssop uses

 Beyond her intoxicating smell, what is anise hyssop used for?

 Medicinally, anise hyssop uses include easing digestive upset, respiratory system support, coughs, colds, and flus.